Peruvian Apple Cactus &

 The fruit of the Peruvian Apple cactus resembles dragon fruit or pitaya in appearance, but it is totally smooth and spherical and lacks a leafy scale-like structure.
 When fully mature, its magenta-red exterior will break open to reveal a white, mushy inside flecked with small black seeds like kiwi seeds.

-Is the Peruvian apple cactus fast-growing?
+• Is the Peruvian apple cactus fast-growing?

 Yes, the Peruvian apple cactus is known for its fast growth rate.
 Its ability to rapidly grow and spread makes it a popular choice among gardeners and landscapers looking to create a lush and vibrant landscape in a relatively short period of time.
+Verbena flowers don't have much of a scent, but many people

-Does a Peruvian apple cactus need full sun?
+• Does a Peruvian apple cactus need full sun?

 Yes, a Peruvian apple cactus thrives in full sun.
 It requires a minimum of 4-6 hours of direct sunlight daily to grow and bloom successfully.
 Additionally, providing it with ample sunlight helps promote healthy growth and prevents the risk of the cactus becoming weak or leggy.

-Is the Peruvian apple cactus toxic to cats?
+• Is the Peruvian apple cactus toxic to cats?

 Peruvian apple cactus (Cereus peruvianus) is generally not considered toxic to cats.
 However, it is always recommended to monitor your cat's behavior after exposure to any new plant and consult with a veterinarian if you notice any unusual symptoms or signs of discomfort.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.

-Peruvian Apple Cactus 'Cereus peruvianus repandus'
+Peruvian Apple Cactus 'Cereus repandus'

 sku: 1798